AcTePuKc/TTS-WebUI-PySide6/gui_pyside6/investigation.md

 ### Follow-up 6

 The attempted switch to `kokoro-fastapi` caused backend installation errors since that distribution does not exist on PyPI.
-The metadata and requirements now reference `kokoro` again while `missing_backend_packages()` accepts either name for compatibility.
+We reverted the metadata and requirements to the official `kokoro` package and removed the fallback check for `kokoro-fastapi`.

 ### Follow-up 7